Georgegipa/UKP/README.md

 * Customizable ([customizing UKP](#addingremoving-components))
 * Support for [macros](#basic-macros)
 * Support for [advanced macros](#macro-commands)
+* Support for Media Keys, Browser Actions , volume-brightness control and more
 * Display current profile in a number of different ways:
     * Binary output (speaker or led)
     * 7 Segment display